EnterpriseTrainingCenter/sW2019/Instructions/TrainerPreparation/Azure-trainer-preparation.md

     Make sure that $companyName is not in use for any user in your Azure AD tenant.
 Moreover, it must not be in use as a tag for any resource group.
 In doubt, change the value to some random string.

-    The resource groups will be create with the naming schema HARDSH-Username.
-The resource group names must be unique in the subscription.
-If you must change the prefix, you must advise students to use a different resource group name in the lab.

     $location is the location where resources are created by default.
 Valid locations can be retrieved using ````Get-AzLocation````.

+    $userResourceGroups define prefixes for various resource groups, the script will create for each user.
+Make sure, the prefixes are unique in your environment.
+If you change the prefixes, you will have to tell your users.
+Do not tamper with the RoleDefinitionNames.
+This will break the script and the labs.

 ### Task 2: Run script